• Photo

 • Q: Who decides whether we receive financial aid and how much?

-At the beginning of each year, as part of the annual budgeting process, the Board of Trustees establishes a budget for financial aid as part of operating budget.
-The Head of School then appoints a Financial Aid Committee (FAC) consisting of senior members of staff.
-Once the application process is open to returning and new families, the FAC begins reviewing all completed aid applications.
+At the beginning of each year, as part of the annual budgeting process, the Board of Trustees establishes a budget for financial aid as part of the school’s operating budget.
+The Financial Aid Committee (FAC), consisting of senior members of staff, reviews all completed aid applications.
 Financial aid applications are confidential, and only the FAC is permitted access to the files.

 • Q: Can my child qualify for an athletic or merit scholarship?